 What's the upside to bare trees and cooling temperatures?
 Holiday season, of course!
 Now, thanks to the growing community of Indian Amsterdammers, holiday season begins even sooner.
-Amrita Suri and Tasneem Hatimbhai have joined forces to cover all things Diwali and Durga Puja (22-26 October) and how to celebrate even during a pandemic.
+Amrita Suri and Tasneem Hatimbhai have joined forces to cover all things Diwali (14 November) and Durga Puja (22-26 October) and how to celebrate even during a pandemic.

 What Is Diwali?

 The story goes that when Lord Rama completed his fourteen years of exile and returned home with his wife Sita and brother Laxman after defeating the Demon Ravana, the people of Ayodhya lit hundreds of lamps to mark his path home and jubilantly welcome their King.

 Thus, Diwali marks the victory of good over evil.
 For me, as for many others, Light, the central symbol of this festival, symbolizes victory over our demons, both external and internal.

 In present times, Diwali is a celebration of the Hindu New Year.
 It’s a time of cleansing, of putting aside the old and making way for the new – a wonderful period of celebration with family and friends.
 New clothes, delicious food, love, and laughter make Diwali a time of year to look forward to, no matter where you are!

 Diwali is celebrated widely in South Asia, Southeast Asia and the whole diaspora where people from these countries have settled.
 Each family and community has their own special way of celebrating.
 There isn’t one standard modus operandi.
 Since the Hindus follow a lunar calendar, the festival date changes each year in the corresponding Western Gregorian calendar.